-- Zarbag’s Git: Easily the best to buy post ban/restricted list.
-Extreme Flank, Keep Them Guessing, Faneway Crystal, Centre of Attention, Potion of Rage and Mirror Move with still more useful cards within.
+- Zarbag’s Gitz: Easily the best to buy post ban/restricted list.
+Extreme Flank (now banned) is gone but you still having an amazing choice of cards to use.
+Keep Them Guessing, Faneway Crystal, Centre of Attention, Potion of Rage and Mirror Move with still more useful cards within.
 All can be mixed and matched easily to create a strong deck to play with as well as getting an amazing warband to play with.

 - Spiteclaw’s Swarm: Not only is Skritch the greatest (Yes!
 Yes!) but so is his expansion too!
 Escalation, Alone in the Darkness, Master of War, Accrobatic, Awakened Weapon, Shadeglass Hammer and REBOUND!
 Many of these cards are restricted and for a good reason too, they’re all so useful!

 - Mollog’s Mob: Not only does the Troggoth shake up the game but he adds some veru strong cards too!
 Giant-Slayer, Keep Chopping, Get Thee Hence, Sphere of Chamon, Tansfixing Stare, Commanding Stride, Tome of Vitality and Bag of Tricks.
 All incredibly strong.

 - The Farstriders: What used to be the best expansion for cards got hit hard by the ban/restricted list.
 Both Quick Thinker and Great Concussion are banned.
 Still, you get Change of Tactics, Our Only Way Out, Inspiration Strikes, Spectral Wings, Twist the Knife, Concealed Weapon and more too!